 Ayurveda classified liver diseases since centuries ago, and these classes match up with findings in modern medicine.
 Liver diseases are either classified as Pratyaksa (Direct) or Apratyaksa (Indirect).

-Direct Disease of an ailing liver
+Direct Disease of liver

 The Pratyaksa include Yakrt (hepatomegaly), Yakrddalyudara (liver cirrhosis), yatrkgata dosa (chronic hepatitis).

-Indirect Disease of an ailing liver
+Indirect Disease of liver

 Liver Healthy Foods, Lifestyle and Ayurvedic Herbs to Improve Liver Function Naturally